funalab/FL2-Net/README.md

 This is the code for [Four-dimensional label-free live cell image segmentation for predicting live birth potential of embryos]().
 This project is carried out in cooperation with [Funahashi Lab. at Keio University](https://fun.bio.keio.ac.jp/) and Yamagata Lab. at Kindai University.
+The images below are time-series 3D bright-field microscopy image and segmentation image by the proposed method.
+The 3D images visualized with 3D viewer plugin [[1]](#ref1) of Fiji.

 <img src="images/segmentation_result.gif" alt="result" width="600"/>